nordlow/compiler-benchmark/README.md

 The generic C++ and D (`dmd`) versions compiles about 1.5 to 2 times slower whereas the generic Rust version interestingly is processed 2-3 times faster than the non-generic version.

+Julia's JIT-compiler is very memory hungry.
+A maximum recommended product of `function-count` and `function-depth` for Julia is 5000.

 ## Sample run output